-Dr. Van Allen graduated from Queens Medical School in 1871.
+Dr. Van Allen graduated M.D. from Queen’s Medical School in 1871.
 After Dr. Van Allen graduated, he started practicing medicine in Morpeth, Ontario.
 Dr. Van Allen played on the Chatham Cricket Club and he was chosen to play on the Ontario Cricket team in 1871.
 He joined the College of Physicians and Surgeons on the 28th of September, 1874.

-The 1910 U.S. Census found Mrs. Van Allen living in Chicago, Illinois, with her children, Lawrence, Helene and Edmond.
+The 1910 U.S. Census found Mrs. Van Allen living in Chicago, Illinois with her children, Lawrence, Helene and Edmund.

 Mrs. Van Allen died on the 9th of February, 1922.
 At the time of her death she resided at 120 Locust Street West in Chicago, Illinois.
 She was buried at Memorial Park Cemetery in Chicago.

 *Dr. Van Allen’s son Lawrence served with the United States Armed Services during World War I. Dr. Van Allen’s son Edmund served with the United States Armed Services during World War I and World War II.
 Edmund was drafted into WWII in 1942 and he died of sun stroke on the 21st of July, 1942 in Benton Harbor, Michigan.
 Edmund Van Allen was buried at the Fairmont Cemetery in Denver.